- Key Topics

 For us, product stewardship means that our products satisfy the highest quality standards and are safe for people, animals and the environment when properly used.
 Not only do the desired properties of substances and products need to be taken into consideration but also the possible risks for people and the environment.
 We respect legal requirements, and our voluntary commitment and internal standards go beyond these in a variety of areas.

 Bayer has put in place suitable directives and management systems to implement regulatory and voluntary product stewardship requirements.
-These are steered by our Corporate Health, Safety & Environment enabling function and the quality functions of the divisions.
+These are steered by our Corporate Health, Safety & Environment enabling function and the quality functions as well as specialized stewardship functions within the divisions.

 At issue here are not just the safe handling and use of our products, but also the transparent communication and transfer of product safety information.